juanluispaz/ts-sql-query/docs/supported-databases.md

 - `treatUxepectedStringDateTimeAsUTC`: (default *false*)
     - When a numeric representation is expected (UNIX time or Julian day), but a string representation is received.
     - If that string representation doesn't have a defined timezone, the value is treated as local date-time (the time zone is the same as the running application).
-    - If you set this property to *true* you force to treat this case as UTC time.
+    - If you set this property to *true*, you force to treat this case as UTC time.
+- `uxepectedUnixDateTimeAreMilliseconds`: (default *false*)
+    - When a string representation is expected, but a numeric value is received, if the value is an integer, it is treated as UNIX time; if it has decimals, it is treated as Julian day.
+    - By default, this unexpected UNIX time is understood as the number of seconds from the beginning of the UNIX time (*1970-01-01*).
+    - If you set this property to *true*, you force to treat this UNIX time as the number of milliseconds from the beginning of the UNIX time (*1970-01-01*).

 ### Compatibility mode